railwayapp/docs/src/docs/maturity/compare-to-render.md

 ## Differences

+### Product and Deploy UX

+At Railway, we take pride in delivering a superior user experience—from the simplicity of starting with [dev.new](http://dev.new/) to managing multiple interconnected services on your Project Canvas.
+The interface is not only functional but visually appealing, redefining how DevOps can feel.
+Who says DevOps has to be ugly or boring?
+On our platform, it’s intuitive, refreshing, and even fun.

+One delightful feature we offer is real-time collaboration.
+You can see exactly which of your teammates are working on the same Project Canvas, fostering seamless teamwork and collaboration.

 ### Builds

 Render includes a build pipeline where each task consumes pipeline minutes.
 These minutes are allocated monthly based on your pricing tier and are billable.
 If you exceed your allotted pipeline minutes within a month, additional charges may apply, or your builds may be canceled.